fusepoolP3/overall-architecture/d51-deliverable.md

 The components drawn in blue are not actually separable components that interact via HTTP.
 While an LDP implementation could in principle interact with the RDF Triple Store exclusively via SPARQL and HTTP for performance reasons it is not implemented this way but is rather more tightly coupled to the implementation of the triple store.
 Similarly some custom services realized in T5.4 will be implemented to directly interact with the triple store; such services are only implemented if the development of the UI shows that an interaction via the standard mechanism SPARQL and LDP is not feasible or not providing an adequate level of performance.

-For the implementation of LDP (without the transforming container API) the concrete implementations that the partners bring into the consortium are Apache Marmotta^[[4]](#ftnt4)^ from SRFG and
+For the implementation of LDP (without the transforming container API) the concrete implementations that the partners bring into the consortium are Apache Marmotta[[4]](#ftnt4) from SRFG and
-OpenLink Virtuoso^[[5]](#ftnt5)^ from OGL.
+OpenLink Virtuoso[[5]](#ftnt5) from OGL.
 With the exception of the T5.4 components any generic LDP implementation that supports read/write access can be used.
 Some more concrete details about the requirements for such implementations will be described below.

+The UI provided will be the integrative element allowing end users to have a consistent user expirience seemlessly unifying the different components.

 All components are going to be described in sufficient detail in the upcoming sections.